Optimal error estimates of Galerkin finite element methods for stochastic Allen-Cahn equation with additive noise: Abstract

-Strong approximation errors of both finite element semi-discretization and spatio-temporal full discretization are analyzed for the stochastic Allen-Cahn equation driven by additive trace-class noise in space dimension $d \le 3$.
+Strong approximation errors of both finite element semi-discretization and spatio-temporal full discretization are analyzed for the stochastic Allen-Cahn equation driven by {{additive noise}} in space dimension $d \le 3$.
 The full discretization is realized by combining the standard finite element method with the backward Euler time-stepping scheme.
 Distinct from the globally Lipschitz setting, the error analysis becomes rather challenging and demanding, due to the presence of the cubic nonlinearity in the underlying model.
-By introducing two auxiliary approximation processes, we do appropriate decomposition of the considered error terms and propose a novel approach of error analysis, to successfully recover the expected convergence rates of the numerical schemes.
-The approach is ingenious and does not rely on high-order spatial regularity properties of the approximation processes.
-It is shown that the full discrete scheme possesses convergence rates of order $ h^{\gamma} $ in space and order $ \tau^{ \frac{\gamma}{2} } $ in time, subject to the spatial correlation of the noise process, characterized by $ \|A^{\frac{\gamma-1}2}Q^{\frac12}\|_{\mathcal{L}_2}<\infty, \, \gamma \in[1,2] $.
-In particular, a classical convergence rate of order $O(h^2 +\tau)$ is reachable, even in multiple spatial dimensions, when the aforementioned condition is fulfilled with $ \gamma = 2 $.
+By introducing two auxiliary approximation processes, we {{propose an}} appropriate decomposition of the considered error terms and introduce a novel approach of error analysis, to successfully recover the convergence rates of the numerical schemes.
+The approach is {{original}} and does not rely on high-order spatial regularity properties of the approximation processes.
+It is shown that the {{fully}} discrete scheme possesses convergence rates of order $ O(h^{\gamma} ) $ in space and order $ O( \tau^{ \frac{\gamma}{2} } )$ in time, subject to the spatial correlation of the noise process, characterized by $ \|A^{\frac{\gamma-1}2}Q^{\frac12}\|_{\mathcal{L}_2}<\infty, \, \gamma {{\in[\frac d3,2] }} $, ${{d\in\{1,2,3\}}}$.
+In particular, a classical convergence rate of order $O(h^2 +\tau)$ is reachable, even in multiple space dimensions, when the aforementioned condition is fulfilled with $ \gamma = 2 $.
 Numerical examples confirm the previous findings.